yandthj/HPC/docs/Documentation/Applications/Matlab/index.md

 ## Additional Resources

-If you're an NREL user, on GitHub view [MATLAB presentations and code examples](https://github.nrel.gov/hpc-apps/dist-matlab).
+If you're an NLR user, on GitHub view [MATLAB presentations and code examples](https://github.nrel.gov/hpc-apps/dist-matlab).

 For all users, see a summary PowerPoint deck on the [MATLAB Compiler, MATLAB